-After the jump, the five Highest Rated Comments, as voted on by you, the Lowest Rated Comment, the winner of the Ladies of the Daily Show Caption Contest, and the Editor’s Choice:
+Speaking of comments and arguments and politics and mysteries: after the jump, the five Highest Rated Comments, as voted on by you, the Lowest Rated Comment, the winner of this week’s Sad Keanu Caption Contest, and the Editor’s Choice:

 This Week’s Highest Rated Comments

 Ed. note: As you can see, the special acknowledgement of this week’s Caption Contest winner is presented as part of our regular acknowledgement programming, since the Caption Comment dominated this week’s Ball.
 (Congratulations, Abalogariz.
 You earned it!)
 Good work, everyone.
 Sad Keanu is so sad it’s crazy!

 This Week’s Lowest Rated Comment

 Ed. note: If this is the Lowest Rated Comment of the week, then we must have had a VERY friendly week!
 I will also reiterate my sentiments of last week’s Monsters’ Ball (and then I will stop iterating this, because at a certain point we must move forward) but it is nice to see a certain someone’s long-standing reign over this section come to an end, and it is also nice to see that same person become a more positive and interesting member of the commenting community!